devessenceinc/BlazorScriptReload/README.md

 console.log('External Script');
 ```

-Take a look at the `samples` folder in this repository for more usage examples.
+Take a look at the `samples` folder in this repository for more advanced usage examples.

 ## BasicSample